cloudemprise/cloudemprise/README.md

 - 👋 Hi, I’m David Hennrich and I'm a DevOps Engineer as well as an Electronics Specialist.
 - 👀 I’m interested in distributed computing, serverless applications and remote communications networks.
 - 🌱 I’m currently learning AWS Certified DevOps Engineer Professional as well as the Advanced Networking Speciality.
 - 💞️ I’m looking to collaborate on AWS Infrastructure as Code including Terraform.
-Also Lambda Functions in Python or Node.js.
+Also Serverless Applications/Lambda Functions in Python or Node.js.
 - 📫 You can reach me at dh@cloudemprise.com

 <!---